How peer-to-peer lending works

 How does Zopa work?

-Zopa makes money by charging lenders and borrowers a low, transparent fee.
+Zopa makes money by charging a low, transparent fee.
 There are no hidden charges or sneaky clauses so our lenders and borrowers get a good deal.

 Peer-to-peer isn’t just our business, it’s our mission.
 We’re committed to giving people great rates and excellent customer service.
 We believe that people who are good with their money should be properly rewarded, and that’s how Zopa works.